 Perception of the independent and dependent variable of the study of the factor that affect the customer satisfaction towards the food trucks industry.
-The independent variable is the price of the product of the food trucks, the health of the food trucks.
+The independent variable is the price of the product of the food trucks, the health of the food that provide from the food trucks and lastly the safety that the customer might feel during having the meal at the food trucks.
 In the food and beverage industry, is the most important industry in the economy which it provides the most of the income towards the economy.
 The dependent variable is the customer satisfaction towards the food trucks industry.
-Do the customer feel these three factors is important when they are having their meal at the food trucks is very common in the other country, but it doesn't make the same in Malaysia.
+Do the customer feel these three factors is important when they are having their meal at the food trucks.
+The study that we take is to investigate the customer reaction towards the food trucks in Kota Bharu which the food trucks is very common in the other country, but it doesn't make the same in Malaysia.
 Do the people will accept the food trucks industry by considering these three factors?
 In Malaysia, food trucks business is normally gather together at an open area to start to serve food for customers.
 Basically, in Malaysia food trucks industry are based on the event method to introduce towards the public.
 Every year, Malaysia food and beverage achieves will conduct KL food trucks festival.